-Affirming counseling for LGBTQ+ persons aims to meet an individual wherever they’re at and help them learn, grow, and – above all – love themselves.
-It emphasizes acceptance and affirmation of a person’s lived experience.
-All major mental health organizations in the US, including the APA, ACA, and the NASW, strongly oppose any treatment that is based on the assumption that homosexuality or gender identity conflict are mental health disorders or that a person should change his or her homosexual orientation.
-This includes so called practices such as “reparative therapy” or “conversion therapy.”
+LGBTQ therapy aims to meet an individual wherever they’re at.
+Our therapists are here to help them learn, grow, and – above all – love themselves.
+LGBTQ therapy emphasizes acceptance and affirmation of a person’s lived experience.
+All major mental health organizations in the US oppose any treatment based on the assumption that homosexuality or gender identity conflict are mental health disorders.
+This includes the APA, ACA, and the NASW.
+Or, that a person should change his or her homosexual orientation.
+This includes so-called practices such as “reparative therapy” or “conversion therapy.”

 What’s the Big Deal?

-Currently 1 in 20 identify as LGBTQ+ in the US, and many others (as many as 1 in 5) experience non-hetero sexual attraction or gender dysphoria but still identify as heterosexual or cisgender.
-While not all members of the LGBTQ+ community will have the same experiences, discrimination, prejudice, harassment, rejection, and religious persecution are common experiences for many.
+Currently, 1 in 20 identify as LGBTQ+ in the US.
+Plus, many others (as many as 1 in 5) experience non-heterosexual attraction or gender dysphoria but still identify as heterosexual or cisgender.
+Not all members of the LGBTQ+ community will have the same experiences.
+But, discrimination, prejudice, harassment, rejection, and religious persecution are common experiences for many.

 As a result:

-- LGB adults are more than twice as likely as heterosexual adults to experience a mental health condition.
+- LGBTQ adults are more than twice as likely as heterosexual adults to experience a mental health condition.

 - LGBTQ people are at a higher risk than the general population for suicidal thoughts and suicide attempts.

-- High school LGB students are almost five times as likely to attempt suicide compared to their heterosexual peers.
+- High school LGBTQ students are almost five times as likely to attempt suicide compared to their heterosexual peers.

-- 48% of all transgender adults report that they have considered suicide in the past 12 months, compared to 4% of the overall US population.
+- 48% of all transgender adults report that they have considered suicide in the past 12 months.
+This is compared to 4% of the overall US population.

 What Can I Do to Help?

-For loved ones, it may be helpful to know that there are factors that build resilience and strongly protect LGBTQ+ people (especially youth) from mental health concerns, such as:
+For loved ones, it may be helpful to know that there are factors that build resilience and protect LGBTQ+ people (especially youth).
+These factors can help protect from mental health concerns, such as:

-- Acceptance by family of origin (e.g., parents, siblings, grandparents, children).
+- Acceptance by one’s family of origin (e.g., parents, siblings, grandparents, children).

-- Having a supportive social network made up of LGBTQ friends, allies, and family of choice (close relationships with people who are not biologically related but who act as a family).
+- Having a supportive social network made up of LGBTQ friends, allies, and family of choice.
+These are close relationships with people who are not biologically related but act as a family.